5 Ways to Use Food to Teach Math (Edible Math)

 Mathematics is one of those subjects that most students trip up on — sometimes making it so frustrating that it could turn them off from the subject for life.
 So how can you make your child have a love-love relationship with maths?
 By using maths games and making it fun of course!

 Here are some maths games that you can incorporate into your child’s daily activities.
-Best part is, these maths games can be enjoyed in the comfort of your own home!
+The best part is, these maths games can be enjoyed in the comfort of your own home!

 1. Play ‘market, market’

 Set up a makeshift store in the living room and paste little ‘price-tags’ on basic food items that you can find in the kitchen.
 Then, get your kids to shop or become the cashier at the store.
 For the money, you can use real change (if you have enough) or the always-useful Monopoly (board game) money.
 This is a great way to teach your child simple addition and subtraction.
 For more of a challenge, you can even mark down these items (20-30 percent off), which they would have to calculate on their own.
 To make the game even more fun, let your kids ‘buy’ the items that they want for dinner or dessert, and as a reward, you can cook it for them!